Published: 14 October 2021

-At this week's annual conference of the Royal College of General Practitioners (RCGP), the winners of the research awards, run in partnership with the National Institute for Health Research Clinical Research Network (NIHR CRN) and the RCGP, were announced.
+At this week's annual conference of the Royal College of General Practitioners (RCGP), the winners of the research awards, run in partnership with the NIHR Clinical Research Network (CRN) and the RCGP, were announced.

 The award scheme recognises research-active NHS general practices that are demonstrating excellence and innovation in delivering NIHR CRN research.
 In addition, there was an award for the First5® GPs who demonstrate an emerging interest and experience in delivering NIHR CRN research within a primary care setting.

 The Practice Award winner was a joint submission from the Windrush Medical Practice and the Eynsham Medical Group, both in West Oxfordshire.
 Together, they created a wider research team at the onset of Covid-19 to participate in pandemic research trials.
 These included the STOIC and PRINCIPLE trials which have influenced community Covid treatment, and the Janssen ENSEMBLE 2 vaccine trial.

 The First5® Award winner was Dr. Rakesh Narendra Modi, from Monkfield Medical Practice, Cambridge.
 He was recognised for his work on determining how best to screen for atrial fibrillation - which causes a fast and irregular heartbeat - on the SAFER trial, an NIHR portfolio study.

 In what has been a particularly challenging 18 months, candidates and applicants were required to outline their contribution to NIHR CRN Portfolio studies during the period from 1 January - 2020 - 30 June 2021.